Capability precedes understanding

 So we all have a super brain-in-a-box readily available in our computers that we don't really understand.
 And we're each responsible for wielding that power properly.
 Now what?

 Despite all this doomer talk, I am actually quite optimistic about AI.
 Especially for younger folks who I've seen pick up these tools faster than anyone else.
-I envision a world where AI democratizes education and lets ever more people contribute to solving humanity's greatest challenges.

 I just hope we don't burn the house down getting there.